open-runtimes/examples/deno/deepgram-topic-detection/README.md

 docker run -p 3000:3000 -e INTERNAL_RUNTIME_ENTRYPOINT=src/mod.ts -e INTERNAL_RUNTIME_KEY=secret-key --rm --interactive --tty --volume $PWD/code.tar.gz:/tmp/code.tar.gz:ro openruntimes/deno:v2-1.21 sh /usr/local/src/start.sh
 ```

 Your function is now listening on port `3000`, and you can execute it by sending `POST` request with appropriate authorization headers.
-To learn more about runtime, you can visit Deno runtime [README](https://github.com/open-runtimes/open-runtimes/tree/main/runtimes/deno-1.14).
+To learn more about runtime, you can visit Deno runtime [README](https://github.com/open-runtimes/open-runtimes/tree/main/runtimes/deno-v2-1.21).

 ## 📝 Notes

 - This function is designed for use with Appwrite Cloud Functions.
 You can learn more about it in [Appwrite docs](https://appwrite.io/docs/functions).
-- This example is compatible with Deno 1.13 and 1.14.
+- This example is compatible with Deno 1.21.
 Other versions may work but are not guarenteed to work as they haven't been tested.